gabbor/jwalker/README.md

 Then you'll find your executable jar file at `target/jwalker.jar`.

 ### NPuzzle demo
-The executable jar file can easily solve *NPuzzle* problem instances using the *Best First* visit.
+The executable jar file can easily solve *NPuzzle* graph instances using the *Best First* visit.

-You need to pass an initial problem status to the executable jar file as a csv file path command line argument.
+You need to pass an initial graph status to the executable jar file as a csv file path command line argument.

 Some example *NPuzzle* solvable statuses can be found in the `examples` folder.